 This is Alice... and here is her story...

-She stayed in her hospital tank for about 7-9 weeks until she was completely cured; the salt did a fantastic job healing her wound so I began to replace the salt water with fresh water on a daily basis until she was again use to fresh water.
+She stayed in her hospital tank for about 7-9 weeks until she was completely cured; the salt did a fantastic job healing her wound so I began to slowly replace the salt water with fresh water daily until she was again use to fresh water.
 She was then introduced into the tank where the other fish lived.
-Being older and less feisty, they accepted her and didn’t pick on her any longer.
+Being older and less feisty, they accepted her and didn’t pick on her.

 And that is the truly story about Alice, the one and only fish I ever named.